FastyFresh/wealthbot/README.md

 ## Security

-This project is currently in development.
+This project is currently in development and not ready for production use.
 Use on mainnet at your own risk.

 ## Support